ddbj/www/_ddbj/identifiers-e.md

 ### Bacteria, Archaea, or Unicellular Fungi  {#org_uni}

 In cases of unicellular organisms, it is not required to include any identifiers in organism names regardless of the taxonomic identification level.

-- When you propose new species, it is recommended to include some identifiers such as strain names in organism names.
+- When you propose a new species, it is recommended to include some identifier such as strain name in organism name.
 - In cases of cyanobacteria, it is required to include some identifiers such as strain names in organism names.
-- Previously, the strain names or some other lower taxa was required to be included in the organism names for whole genomic scale sequences from microorganisms.
-However, currently, the organism name should be just a scientific name, in principle, even for microbial genomes.
+- To submit whole-genome-scale sequences of microorganisms, etc., currently, if the species has not yet been identified, it is a general rule to include strain, etc. in the organism name.  <br> Previously, regardless of species identification, it is required for genome-wide sequence submissions to include strain names, etc. in the organism names.

 ### Animals, Plants, or Multicellular Fungi   {#org_multi}